 Products made from organic material can be a nuisance in the wrong recycling service, but gold-dust in our Compostables Packaging Recycling sacks.

-Compostables don't belong on your General Waste bags because they don't get recycled if you put them in there.
+Compostables don't belong in your Mixed Recycling bags because they contaminate other materials and clog up the machines.
 But they also can't be disposed with your Food Waste because food and compostables use very different processes to decompose.
-And guess what: your Mixed Recycling is also not good for your compostable waste because they’ll clog up the machines and contaminate the recycling.

 Tricky?
 Not anymore!